Introduction to High Performance Computing (Softwaregrundlagen HPC) - SS 2018

 So if a lecture is called High Performance Computing it has to deal with BLAS!
 One way of dealing with BLAS is merely reading papers and using existing BLAS implementations as black box.
 But if you really want to understand it you have to implement your own BLAS!
 We will call this implementation ulmBLAS and it will be on par with commercial implementations.

 It is important to know that developing your own ulmBLAS means that you will start with an empty source file.
 So this is a hands-on class.
-The development during the semester happens step-by-step (of course these steps are guided) and in two phases:

 - Introduction to the programming languages C, Assembler and Fortran.